AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 * **NmsOfferSimulationRel**: This table matches the **nms:offerSimulationRel** schema.
 It lets you link up a simulation with an offer.

 ## Interaction Module {#interaction-module}

+This set of tables is linked to the **Interaction** module, which allows to respond in real time during an interaction with a given contact by making them a single or several adapted offers.
+For more on this, see [Interaction and offer management](../../interaction/using/interaction-and-offer-management.md).

 * **NmsOffer**: This table matches the **nms:offer** schema.
 It contains the definition of each marketing offer.
 * **NmsPropositionRcp**: This table matches the **nms:propositionRcp** schema.
 It contains the cross-channel log of marketing propositions sent to each individual.
 The record is created when a proposition is prepared or effectively made to an individual.